Fun passing drill for football: The Box

 Football Techniques Book

-As little boys we learned football by playing with a ball on our own, our parents or a couple of friends.
+As little boys, we learned football by playing with a ball on our own, our parents or a couple of friends.
 Simple and fun games taught us the basic skills we needed for the game.
-Later in life, some of us joined a club or an academy and things got more serious.
-Unfortunately, often coaches miss the point and forget about the spirit of the game: to have fun.
-I am not talking only about kids coaching, football training should be an enjoyable experience for all ages and levels.
+Later in life, some of us joined a club or an academy, and things got more serious.
+Unfortunately, coaches often miss the point and forget about the spirit of the game: to have fun.
+I am not talking only about kids’ coaching; football training should be an enjoyable experience for all ages and levels.
 This post will discuss a fun passing drill that will make your training sessions a more pleasant experience.

 Setup

 The setup is easy.
-Use a set of cones and small goals to create a 7 aside or 5 aside pitch.
+Use a set of cones and small goals to create a 7-aside or 5-aside pitch.
 The number of players will depend on the size of your squad.
 Having a squad of 20+ players turning to training is unrealistic for amateur teams.
 You could play this game with as few as 2 players per side.

 Instructions

-The main objective of this drill is keep possession of the ball by using accurate passing and good positioning in the field.
+The main objective of this drill is to keep possession of the ball by using accurate passing and good positioning in the field.
 The basic rules of the game are:

-• Players are allowed only 3 touches (e.g.: 1 touch to control the ball, 1 touch to change direction and 1 touch to pass the ball).
+• Players are allowed only 3 touches (e.g., 1 touch to control the ball, 1 touch to change direction and 1 touch to pass the ball).

 • There are two phases when in possession of the ball: defensive possession and attacking possession.